Mehdi-Zandian/autofill-otp/README.md

 # Autofill OTP

 - It's better to use JSX instead of TSX for the component.
-- OTP digits should be exactly what the frontend expects
+- autoComplete="one-time-code" is a must attribute on the input tag.
 - Test on production and on a real domain (use Vercel for testing)
-- autoComplete="one-time-code" is a must attribute on the input tag
+- The domain in the SMS format must be exactly your website domain.
+- OTP digits in the SMS should be exactly what the website expects.
 - [Help Document](https://medium.com/@keshavachanna47/auto-fill-otps-like-a-pro-a-step-by-step-guide-4388cd37e419)

 ### SMS format